Netgate/frr/doc/user/bgp.rst

    capabilities even though remote peer sends capabilities.
 If the peer is configured by *override-capability*, *bgpd* ignores received capabilities then override negotiated capabilities with configured values.

+   Additionally the operator should be reminded that this feature fundamentally disables the ability to use widely deployed BGP features.
+BGP unnumbered, hostname support, AS4, Addpath, Route Refresh, ORF, Dynamic Capabilities, and graceful restart.

 .. index:: neighbor PEER override-capability
 .. clicmd:: neighbor PEER override-capability